armgp/PeerShare/README.md

         4.2 ./tracker tracker_info.txt 2
     5. Use make clean to clear the .o files and the executable file.
     6. Inside the folder client infile client_functions.h set #define DESTDIR = any value for the user folder to get created at
+    7. tracker_info.txt file have the IP and Port details of all the trackers.

 ### Technologies Used
     C++, Linux, Socket Programming, SHA1 hash(For verifying each chunk of a file), Multi-threading(For parallel downloads from multiple peers)